 The focus skills for this year will be ‘patient-centred interview’ skills; information giving skills and skills for the ‘explanation and planning’ phase and closing phases of the medical interview.

 You will use the online clinical communication program to develop your knowledge and

 understanding of clinical communication skills and the tasks and phases of the medical interview.
-Further details will be provided at the introductory lecture .
+Further details in the relevant Canvas module.

 Learning by doing